carbon-language/carbon-lang/docs/project/evolution.md

 proposal come back with more information rather than overriding it.
 It is expected to be relatively rare that the arbiters need to take on this role.

 Arbiters may make a decision when at least two agree.
-If no two can agree the decision returns to the core team.
+If no two can agree, then the decision returns to the core team.
 For example, if an arbiter is unavailable, there may be a tie.

 There should always be three arbiters.